blenderous/rorschach-scoring/README.md

-# rorschach-scoring
+# Rorschach Scoring
-This app is to mark the findings from a Rorschach test.
+This app is to mark the findings from a Rorschach test on a patient who is mentally ill.